develprr/metamatic-framework/README.md

 Metamatic™ is based on earlier prototype [Synchronous Dispatcher](https://www.npmjs.com/package/synchronous-dispatcher) package but has many more improvements and is more suitable to be used together with ReactJS framework.

-### Metamatic™ Router
+### Metamatic™ Based Router

-Also check the [Metamatic™ Router](https://www.npmjs.com/package/@metamatic.net/metamatic-router) library,
+Also check the [Metamatic-based router](https://www.npmjs.com/package/@metamatic.net/metamatic-router) library,
-which is a simple router implementation based on the core Metamatic™ framework.
+which is a simple router implementation based on the coreframework.

 ### Read More